Find a Meeting Near You Phone icon 800-643-9618

 7. Implementing Safer Drinking Practices

-This harm reduction model involves implementing a series of drinking behaviors that reduces the risks associated with your alcohol use.
+This harm reduction model involves implementing a series of drinking behaviors that reduce the risks associated with your alcohol use.
 This may involve drinking a glass of water after each alcoholic beverage or eating before and during drinking to avoid becoming intoxicated as quickly.

 • Designating a specific length of time between drinks, such as one hour